espocrm/documentation/docs/development/how-to-start.md

 Then you can build by running `grunt`.

-To build a proper *config.php* file and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in the browser.
-Asuming you have your webserver properly [configured](../administration/server-configuration.md).
+To build a proper *config.php* file and populate database you can run installation.
+Open `http(s)://{YOUR_CRM_URL}/install` location in the browser.
+It's assumed that your webserver is properly [configured](../administration/server-configuration.md).

 Note: Some dependencies require php extensions that you might don't have installed.
 You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.